 As you’ve probably realized by now, cloud computing isn’t the future.
 It is here and now.
-According to Gartner, global spending on public cloud services alone will surpass $725 billion by 2024.
+Gartner projects global spending on public cloud services will exceed $1 trillion by 2027, with organizations spending well north of $700 billion annually as of 2025.
+The cloud market has more than doubled in five years, and every signal points to continued acceleration.

 This rise in cloud computing is a great career opportunity for you.
 And what better way to immensely benefit from this shift than becoming a cloud engineer?